nielswritescode/niels/docs/journal/july-26.md

 6

 I long for intimacy.
 My heart hurts.
 My eyesight is getting worse and I don't know how to fix it.
 I stay optimistic and hopeful, for now.
 I don't want to waste time, but if I just spent 4 hours on the practice and I'm still not really feeling the call of the universe, what am I supposed to do?
 There is love here.
 But it's far from obvious.
 I keep on making a path with pebbles.
 It's super inefficient.
 But every pebble is a serious fucking pebble.
 I'm kinda proud of it.
 It's beautiful.

+9

+I feel anxious about diving deeper into the practice because my break ends in 5 minutes.
+I fear that, if I commit the resources now, I will get less result out of it as opposed to staying ignorant now and commiting later.
+I guess it's a form of planning my spirituality.
+Let me feel into the energy of planning my spirituality.
+I feel some sadness coming up as well as tension in my legs.